In tough markets, forget future growth – focus on performing marketing activities that drive sales and pay dividends quickly.

 When times are slow you need to ensure your marketing team creates a clear short term strategy and marketing plan with sales-generating marketing initiatives that hit short term goals and deliver short term success in the form of new customers.

-Marketing in tough b2b markets
+Marketing in tough B2B markets

 Short-term marketing planning

 - Time sensitive product or service offers – complimentary consults or audits of your existing work or work previously completed work.

 Medium-term marketing planning

-These are examples of initiatives to both build awareness and focus on generating incremental revenue in the medium term.
+These are examples of initiatives to both, build awareness and focus on generating incremental revenue in the medium term.

 - Website conversion rate optimisation (CRO)

-- Client breakfasts
+- Client breakfasts (or similar events)

-- Inbound marketing campaigns,
+- Digital marketing campaigns